'Active in drag,' a funky riff for index fund investors

-NEW YORK (Reuters) - As investors pour more and more money into funds that track indexes, the indexes themselves are getting more esoteric.
+NEW YORK, Aug 7 (Reuters) - As investors pour more and more money into funds that track indexes, the indexes themselves are getting more esoteric.

 Challenging the very definition of “index,” companies that construct these benchmarks are slicing and dicing the market in innovative ways.